Introduction

 Grammar

-The exact EBNF 1 can be read from the source code at [grammar.pest].
+The exact grammar can be read from the source code at [grammar.pest].
+Because it is a functional language it consists only of expressions, no statements.

 Operators